-The legislative goals delineated below reflect major laws and programs that may be addressed in the 116th Congress.
+The legislative goals delineated below reflect major laws and programs that may be addressed in the 117th Congress.
 These laws and programs also play key roles in the lives of our constituents and their families.
 In particular, they provide essential health care, employment, family, transportation, and technology supports to make community living a reality for our constituents.
-Essential investments in the causes and effects of I/DD; child welfare, foster care, and adoption; criminal justice; emergency management; family support; housing; immigration and naturalization; liability insurance protections; non-profit organizations; quality of services; research and data collection; tax provisions; technology; Temporary Assistance for Needy Families and social services; and transportation are addressed by these goals.
+Essential investments in the causes and effects of IDD; child welfare, foster care, and adoption; the criminal legal system; emergency management; family support; housing; immigration and naturalization; liability insurance protections; non-profit organizations; quality of services; research and data collection; tax provisions; technology; Temporary Assistance for Needy Families and social services; and transportation are addressed by these goals.
 For convenience, they are listed alphabetically.
+The federal government should investigate the causes, manifestations, and complications of conditions that cause IDD and promote high-quality health care.